maxnut/gdrender/README.md

 # Usage
 Download the latest release from the [releases](https://github.com/maxnut/gdrender/releases/latest) tab.
 Drag the _Resources_ folder from your Geometry Dash copy into the program's folder

-Run GD.exe, search for levels and click open.Press P to start the level, w and s for scrolling up and down
+Run GD.exe, search for levels and click open.
+Press P to start the level, w and s for scrolling up and down

 Press ESC to go back to the level select screen